SCYou27/Projects_ASCON/project_U-Os/0005_attack/README.md

 6. **Generate probability tables with template attack and belief propagation**
    We generated probability tables with four different scenarios as follows:
    - Tables for 8-bit key fragments with probabilities estimated by only key templates
-   - Tables for 8-bit key fragments with probabilities estimated by templates for the key and intermediate values involved in the tag generation step
+   - Tables for 8-bit key fragments with probabilities estimated after belief propagation on information from templates for the key and intermediate values involved in the tag generation step
-   - Tables for 16-bit key fragments with probabilities estimated by templates for the key and intermediate values involved in the tag generation step
+   - Tables for 16-bit key fragments with probabilities estimated after belief propagation on information from templates for the key and intermediate values involved in the tag generation step
-   -
+   - Tables for 1-bit key fragments with probabilities estimated after loopy belief propagation on marginalized information from templates for all targeted intermediate values in an encryption

 ***This page is still under revision!***
 <!--